KBDT: Infinity buys KVIL

 In 1987, Infinity Broadcasting bought KVIL-AM-FM from Sconnix Broadcasting.
 The sale price was $82 million, the largest amount of money in radio history for an AM-FM combo up to that date.
 Sconnix had acquired KVIL-AM-FM only the month before in an eight-station deal.
 Infinity president Mel Karmazin said his company wanted a station in Dallas and "the best there is KVIL."
 Infinity later was folded into CBS Radio.

 AM 1150 adopted the call sign KVIX and programmed a separate AC format from KVIL-FM for a short time after the sale to Infinity.
 Since nearly all listeners had FM radios by the 1990s, Infinity decided to sell the AM station.

 South Asian programming

 In October 1996, the station was sold to Marcos A. Rodriguez, who was its owner until August 2003.
 Rodriguez used it to carry foreign language programs as KDMM.
 Due to the popular Pakistani and Indian music and talk programs, KDMM became all-South Asian formatted.
-Initially, the station was 1,000 watts daytime only with a six tower directional array north of Irving for a number of years.
+Initially, the station was allowed 1,000 watts daytime only with a six tower directional array located on the western edge of the L.B Houston Golf Course, a City of Dallas public property, abutting the eastern bank of the Elm Fork of the Trinity River, just south of Royal Lane.
+The ground lease agreement with the city of Dallas allowed for broadcast radio operations for $1 and for a period not to exceed 100 years.
+The lease stipulated that, If radio broadcasting ceased for a period of six months or longer, the land lease would be terminated and the land usage rights would revert back to the city and golf course.

-By the 1990s, it was able to get a grant of five watts of power for night-time operation, although it covered only a small part of the sprawling Metroplex after dark.
+By the 1990s, it was able to get a grant of five watts of power for night-time operation, although it covered only a small part of the sprawling Metroplex after sunset, a pencil beam from the Royal lane transmitter site, aimed southeast towards Highland Park.